christophersbarrett/mulberry-wiki/Page-Definitions.md

     My page's content is amazing.

-The page definition name is added as a class on the page's root element as a hook for styling.
-In this case we're using the `default` page definition for both phone and tablet.
+The page_def name is added as a class on the page's root element as a hook for styling.
+In this case we're using the `default` page_def for both phone and tablet.
 For really simple pages this might be ok, but most of the time you'll probably want your tablet pages to have a different layout.
-In that case, you'd specify different page definitions for each device type:
+In that case, you'd specify different page_defs for each device type:

     ---
     title: My Image Page